-- Leader of the Justice Research Group, UWS, and Co-ordinator of the Court of the Future Network
+- Professor of Justice Research, Western Sydney University, and Co-ordinator of the Court of the Future Network

-Professor David Tait is a scholar in criminology and sociology with a background in social statistics, guardianship and mental health, sentencing, jury research and urban sociology.
+Professor David Tait is a scholar in criminology and sociology with current interests in justice environments, court technology, juries and sentencing.
+His previous work was in guardianship and mental health tribunals,

 PhD in Social Administration, London School of Economics, University of London